Back to news

 docker-compose up -d

 A note on the clone URL: some write-ups point at nousresearch/hermes.git, which doesn't exist and will fail.
-The real repository is NousResearch/hermes-agent.
+The real repository is NousResearch/hermes-agent (opens in a new tab).

 Docker and Docker Compose support are confirmed in the project README, and so is Honcho memory.
 The fuller stack below, Nginx out front, Prometheus collecting metrics, isn't a documented bundle that ships with Hermes; it's the production layout I'd run.
 Treat it as a recommended setup, not an official template: